hyphacoop/two.compost.digital/static/markdown/a-confluence-of-waters.md

 Copyright terms: Attribution-ShareAlike Creative Commons
 ```

 Now jump to 2009, when a marine biologist, Dr. Wallace J. Nichols, known simply as “J” had an ambitious idea to hand his friend LeBaron Myers a blue marble.
 That simple act became an idea, which then became a movement.
-A low-tech-slow-motion global art project with a seemingly staggering goal of passing a blue marble through the hands of every (yes, every) person on OUR blue marble Earth, and along with each passing — a simple message of gratitude and reminder that everything we do on our water planet matters.
+A low-tech-slow-motion global art project with a seemingly staggering goal of passing a blue marble through the hands of every (yes, every) person on OUR blue marble Earth, and along with each passing—a simple message of gratitude and reminder that everything we do on our water planet matters.

 **Dr. Nichols holding a blue marble**